-The Lewisville ISD does not discriminate on the basis of race, ethnicity, color, religion, national origin, sex, or disability in providing education services, activities, and programs, including vocational programs, in accordance with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Educational Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.
+In an effort to promote nondiscrimination and as required by law, Lewisville ISD does not discriminate on the basis of race, ethnicity, color, religion, national origin, sex, or disability in providing education services, activities, and programs, including Career and Technical Education (CTE) programs, in accordance with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Educational Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.

-Questions or concerns about discrimination of students on the basis of race, ethnicity, color, religion, sex, or national origin should be directed to Beth Brockman, Assistant Superintendent of Community Engagement.
-Questions or concerns about discrimination on the basis of a disability should be directed to Dr. Kathy Talbert, Executive Director Special Education.
+Questions or concerns about discrimination against students based on sex, including sexual harassment should be directed to Jeffrey Kajs, Chief Executive Director Student Support Services, the district Title IX coordinator for students.
+Questions or concerns about discrimination on the basis of a disability should be directed to Dr. Kathy Talbert, Chief Executive Director of Special Education, the district ADA/Section 504 coordinator for students.